Sylvan LaCue

-Sylvan LaCue (born September 2, 1990), formerly known as QuESt, is an American rapper originating from Miami, Florida.
+Sylvan Pierre LaCue (born September 2, 1990), formerly known as QuESt, is an American rapper originating from Miami, Florida.
 He began his career in 2009 with several releases, including the critically acclaimed Searching Sylvan mixtape.
 In April 2016, he released his debut album, Far From Familiar, and in January 2018, he released his second album, Apologies in Advance.

 He previously signed to Chris Zarou's Visionary Music Group record label (2013–2014) before forming his own collective, WiseUp & Co.
 In 2016, he signed a distribution deal with INGrooves, his first as an independent artist.

 Career

 2009–2012: Career beginnings

 Sylvan LaCue began his music career in 2009 under his then name, QuESt, after taking inspiration from Canadian rapper Drake and his sudden success following the So Far Gone mixtape.
 He chose the stage name "Quest" but stylized it as "QuESt" after rapper Nas' uppercase "S", saying "Quest is a common name, I wanted to differentiate myself in some way, shape, or form."

 After a troubled relationship with his mother, Sylvan moved out of his mother's home at the age of 17 and thereafter, repeatedly moved back in and out of her house.

 In 2009, he was the champion of Jermaine Dupri's "Survival of the MCs" competition, beating 660 other hip hop performers and earning a deal with Dupri's newly founded TAG Records.
 However, months after Sylvan won his deal with TAG Records, the record company folded.
 Subsequently, Sylvan began releasing content online following the era of the online mixtape circuit, building a solid following under his then name "QuESt'.

 Into 2011, Sylvan was living independently and was working full-time as a janitor.
 In late 2011, Sylvan's father moved in with him after being released from jail and convinced Sylvan to allow him to take care of financial responsibilities.

 Six months after giving his father responsibility of the finances, Sylvan and his father were evicted on May, 10th 2012.
 Following being evicted, losing his job weeks earlier and giving his father his car, Sylvan almost decided to quit rapping.
 He also had doubts of success after not getting recognition despite releasing works, contacting individuals in the music industry and performing independently.
 He decided to speak with his A&R representative where she told him to take his time and not to do anything.